anshhh1269-cmd/StepSpark/JOURNAL.md

 thats itt...will maybe work on how to show that a string is attached from the top panel to the motor and that's how it moves.

-so the good thing abt this session was that i didnt even know that we had screws in onshape..,and finding these screws actually feel good as it's looking like a good project...all thanks to the reviewers :)
+so the good thing abt this session was that i didnt even know that we had screws in onshape..,and finding these screws actually feel good as it's looking like a good project...all thanks to the reviewers :), but a bad thing again is the slider mate which keeps on troubling me and I maybe won't show the animation as it's a lower priority than others :(

 ![Screenshot 2026-04-21 210947](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6MTM1MzQzLCJwdXIiOiJibG9iX2lkIn19--681ded76071225fbedd415b7cd459ae1dcd39f48/Screenshot%202026-04-21%20210947.png)